Skip to main content

 Teaching Assistantships (TAs) and Research Assistantships (RAs) are available for qualified students.

-Teaching Assistantships in the Ph.D. program currently receive $1,982 per month for nine months plus tuition waivers.
-Opportunities for up to three months per year of additional support are available.
+TAs in the Ph.D. program receive $2,277/month (current Fall 2025) for 9 months plus tuition waivers.
+Opportunities for up to 3 months/year of additional support are available.

 Costs & Funding